lnmedrano/graphql-best-practices/possible_topics.md

   }
   ```

-  If a resolver is used to get `id` and `name`, and another one is used to get the phones; when the user doesn't ask for the field phones, the resolver that get the phones won't be called.
+  If a resolver is used to get `id` and `name`, and another one is used to get the phones; when the user doesn't ask for the field `phones`, the resolver that gets the phones won't be called.

-- Each resolver must return a key-value map (JSON), for all to produce the same structure than the user's query.
+- Each resolver must return a key-value map (JSON), for all to produce the same structure than the `user` query.

   For example, this could be the response from the two resolvers: